RaoulMa/jekyll-now/personal.md

 <div class="wrap" style="padding:5px;border:thin solid black;" >
 <img src="/images/zugspitze_marathon.jpg" width="33%" align="left" style="padding:5px;">
 <div style="text-align:justify;">
 I participated in the Scott Rock Zugspitze marathon starting in Ehrwald and going up to the highest point in Germany at 2962m above sea level, which lies in the Bavarian Alps.
 The event started at 5am in the morning in rainy conditions.
 Shortly after the start the weather cleared up, and it took me 9:45 hours to complete the marathon (3965m ascend, 1993m descend) and to reach the summit of Zugspitze.
+After resting for a while, we could use the Zugspitzbahn to drive back to Ehrwald.
 </div>
 </div>